w3c/wai-arrm/content/index.md

 {% include_cached box.html type="end" %}
 {:/}

-ARRM includes a table of high-level WCAG requirements — called "success criteria" — and a table of tasks that address the WCAG success criteria.
+ARRM includes a table of WCAG requirements — called "success criteria" — and a table of tasks that address the WCAG success criteria.
 The tables include primary, secondary, and contributor responsibilities.

 ## Typical roles and responsibilities